agarciamontoro/granasatServer/README.md

 The client side code can be seen in its [GitHub page](https://github.com/M42/granasatClient).

+The final Student Experiment Documentation (SED), which includes all the technical details, the software architecture and the results, can be found in the [REXUS/BEXUS page](http://rexusbexus.net/wp-content/uploads/2015/07/BX19_GRANASAT_SED_v5-0_15Jan15-reduced.pdf).

 ### Abstract

 GranaSAT designed and built a low-cost attitude determination system, a fundamental system for any spacecraft, based in a star sensor, horizon sensor and the magnetic field and acceleration measurements.
 The same Charge Coupled Device was used for both the star sensor and the horizon sensor.
 For the star sensor the Lost in Space functionality was designed, the identification algorithm used is a variation of the Matching Group algorithm proposed by Van Benzooijen; for the horizon sensor a simple detection algorithm is proposed, with the circle fitting method based in Umbach